 Open Banking is a synonym to PSD2 and comprises the set of measures that banks are obligated to apply in order to help third-party providers to build their fintech applications and services around the banks, their information, and internet banking systems functionality.
 It all goes down to APIs and how banks should provide access to those programming interfaces.

 Therefore banks started innovation improvement using different resources and the help of the fintech companies to manage their customer services.
-PSD2 expends service offers for the customer and businesses through the general system of APIs.
+PSD2 regulations expend service offers for the customer and businesses through the general system of APIs.
 Putting to use open APIs financial providers are able to enter the market, bring new ideas for the better banking experience.
 Of course, their infrastructure is rather different from the banks’ one and compliance isn’t that heavy.
-Just because those providers are not offering the complete banking package, their task is to concentrate on providing certain service using the data and services at banks disposal through open APIs.
-Customers call for personalized, informal, fast access and cheaper services.
-The fintech companies have applied this approach successfully concentrating on customer-oriented and digital ways rather than traditional banking approaches.
+Just because those providers are not offering the complete package, their task is to concentrate on providing a certain service using the data and services at banks’ disposal through open APIs.
+Customers call for personalized, informal, fast access and cheaper fees.
+The fintech companies have applied this approach successfully concentrating on customer-oriented and digital ways rather than traditional ones.

 The new structure of the financial services after Open Banking implementation

 Banks only started to introduce their open APIs and there is a long way until everything will be settled up and standardized.
-While PSD2 enforces banks to give third parties access to their data, API is a very broad term and there are still some misunderstanding and misconceptions on how those Open Baking APIs should look like, work, what technical documentation to be provided etc. Yet, fintech companies at once gained access to the data and new features they couldn’t image a couple of years ago.
-This leads us to the conclusion, that 2019 is the high time to use all that new opportunities and jump into the competition while the market is still not overcrowded.
+While PSD2 enforces banks to give third parties access to their data, API is a very broad term and there are still some misunderstandings and misconceptions on how those Open Baking APIs should look, work, what technical documentation to be provided, etc. Yet, fintech companies at once gained access to the data and new features they couldn’t imagine a couple of years ago.
+This leads us to the conclusion, that 2019 is the high time to use all those new opportunities and jump into the competition while the market is still not overcrowded.